 Brewing Guide

-Shake thoroughly before each preparation to mix the individual herbs well.
+Shake thoroughly before each preparation to ensure the individual herbs are well mixed.

 Packaging